NoahSailer/FishLSS/README.md

 -------

 Below is a very quick example showing how to create a forecasting object, calculate derivatives of the redshift-space galaxy power spectrum, and generate a Fisher matrix.
-See notebooks/
+See notebooks/ for more examples.
 ```
 # import dependencies
 from headers import *